Truro City transfer embargo set to continue

-Truro are still in administration, but Masters and Perryman are hopeful of concluding a deal to buy the club and take them out of administration by the end of the year.
+Truro are still in administration, but Masters and Perryman are and take them out of administration by the end of the year.

 "We're all being very positive and pushing in the right direction for that feel good factor," added Hodges.

 "We're getting paid this weekend, we're all fine with it, we're all happy with the way everything's being sorted out.

 "Pete and Phil are working very hard behind the scenes trying to get everything right.

 "There's a lot of fans at the club trying to help out and doing as much as they can, it's great and there's a really good feel good factor at the moment."